-In the west, work is about to start on the sections past Buckingham Palace that continue the East-West to the north edge of Hyde Park and onto Westbourne Terrace near Paddington.
+In the west, work is ongoing on the sections past Buckingham Palace that continue the East-West to the north edge of Hyde Park and onto Westbourne Terrace near Paddington.

-A further extension of the East-West has been consulted on that continues it onto the elevated Westway, over the top of Kensington & Chelsea borough (who apparently will not currently tolerate any Cycle Superhighway on surface roads within their boundaries), and on to Acton.
-Beyond Wood Lane, the East-West is set to become "shared use" and we believe, while welcome as provision, is not fit to carry "Cycle Superhighway" branding.
-We wait for the new Mayor, Sadiq Khan, to make a final decision on whether the extension will continue - and whether its current routing will be retained.
+A further extension of the East-West was proposed to take it onto the elevated Westway, over the top of Kensington & Chelsea borough (who apparently will not currently tolerate any Cycle Superhighway on surface roads within their boundaries), and on to Acton.
+Beyond Wood Lane, the East-West was proposed to be "shared use" unfit to carry "Cycle Superhighway" branding.
+This alignment has, however, been shelved for now - with Mayor Sadiq Khan promising an alternative route.
+How he achieves that with Kensington & Chelsea remains to be seen.

 The North-South Cycle Superhighway runs from Elephant & Castle in the South to Stonecutter Street in Holborn currently.
 It also features high-quality bidirectional tracks for the majority of its length.
 However, Elephant & Castle, the section between it and St George's Circus, and the Circus itself, remain beset with issues currently, that require urgent fixes.
 North from St George's Circus and over Blackfriars Bridge, linking into the East-West there, the track is arguably the highest-quality cycling facility in the UK.

-An extension to the North-South as far as Kings Cross was also recently consulted on - and the results await Mayoral approval (or modification or rejection).
+An extension to the North-South as far as Kings Cross has been consulted on and is moving into construction.
 Beyond Greville Street in Farringdon, the northbound route uses quiet, narrow backstreets until Tavistock Place.
 Beyond there, the scheme relies on a proposed modal filter by Camden council at Judd Street to appropriately quieten the remainder of the route to Euston Road.
 The southbound route runs partially on quiet streets and partially along Farringdon Road, in a segregated track - but that is more interrupted and lower quality.

-Current designs for the extension also retain significant risks at junctions including at Snow Hill and Charterhouse Street.
+Current designs for the extension also retain significant risks at junctions including Charterhouse Street.

 Cycle Superhighway 1